 File uploads

-File uploads allow web applications to transfer real files (binary data) efficiently and reliably, while preserving file content and metadata in a standardized way that works across browsers and servers.
+File uploads allow web applications to transfer files efficiently and reliably, while preserving file content and metadata in a standardized way that works across browsers and servers.

 Issues